vuejs/vuepress/packages/docs/docs/guide/using-vue.md

 yarn add -D sass-loader node-sass
 ```

-Now you can use the following in markdown and theme components:
+Now you can use the following in Markdown and theme components:

 ``` vue
 <style lang="sass">